fndomitrovic/update_arcgis_layers/README.md

 ## Repository files:
 [update_web_layers.pyt](update_web_layers.pyt):
-- ArcGIS Python toolbox file - code used to create & update PANYNJ Regional Bike Map layers adapted into an ArcGIS tool
+- ArcGIS Python toolbox file - Python code used to create & update PANYNJ Regional Bike Map layers adapted into an ArcGIS tool
-- file can be uploaded to a desktop ArcGIS Pro project to create or update the 'Local Bike lanes,' 'Regional bike routes,' & 'Citi Bike stations' layers on the PANYNJ Regional Bike Map
+- .pyt file can be uploaded to a desktop ArcGIS Pro project to create or update the 'Local Bike lanes,' 'Regional bike routes,' & 'Citi Bike stations' layers on the PANYNJ Regional Bike Map
 - No code necessary, can all be done through ArcGIS Pro interface

 [functions.py](functions.py):